 This 4-H youth development program is designed to teach children how to stay home alone safely.
 Curriculum includes a 100-page youth workbook complete with character role-plays, activities, and interactive exercises to engage both youth and parents on how to prepare for emergencies and more!

 - Creating family rules

 This program is currently taught in all 4th grade classrooms of the Prince William County and City of Manassas school systems.
 We train volunteers to teach this program and provide all materials needed to administer the program.
 Contact the Safe at Home: Safe Alone Program Coordinator, Carrie Busekist, at 703-792-4762, or e-mail at email@example.com if you would like to have this program administered in your school or community youth organization.

-Download pdf version of Safe at Home, Safe Alone curriculum here.
+Download a pdf version of the Safe at Home, Safe Alone curriculum.

 4-H Embryology: "The Beginning of Life" Project

 The 'Beginning of Life' 4-H project is designed to help youth obtain a better understanding of life and embryonic development.
 4-H educational materials guide students through each step of the hatching process from preparing the eggs for incubation to building a brooder for the newly hatched chicks.
 These educational materials address Standards of Learning (SOL’s) for math, science, English, life science, and computer technology.